Share this post on:

 Characteristics:

-• Are more Process-oriented.
+• You are Process-oriented.

-• Like to be spontaneous.
+• You like to be spontaneous.

-• Remain flexible.
+• You remain flexible.

 ESFP and ESTP-type people are Perceivers because Extraverted Sensing is their Dominant Function.